oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/oracle-data-provider/oracle-data-provider.md

 * **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**.
 * **Lab 4: Link to Data in Public Object Storage Buckets > Task 2: Link to Data in Public Object Storage Buckets and Create Tables**.
 * An Oracle Object Storage bucket.
-If you don't have one, see [Putting Data into Object Storage](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/addingbuckets.htm#Putting_Data_into_Object_Storage).
+If you don't have one, see [Putting Data into Object Storage](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/addingbuckets.htm#Putting_Data_into_Object_Storage) on how to create a bucket.

 ## Task 1: Navigate to the SQL Worksheet